Particular/docs.particular.net/Content/NServiceBus/scheduling-with-nservicebus.md

 - Scheduler
 ---

-With the NServiceBus scheduling capability you can schedule a task or an action/lambda, to be executed repeatedly in a given interval.
+With the NServiceBus scheduling capability you can schedule a task to be executed repeatedly in a given interval.

 ## Use cases